 He uses a rope to lower himself and has no protection measures.
 “Three humans have died right here,” he says.
 “They allow pass of the rope; they got cramps.”

-The paintings take him far from his circle of relatives considering he doesn’t have the method to pay for petrol to pressure his motorbike, the 35km domestic, every night.
-“I’m going to live for every other 30 days earlier than I pass again domestic to my circle of relatives so that I can deliver back fish for my circle of relatives,” he says on the ride.
-“This is the lifestyles of a fisherman.”
+The paintings take him far from his circle of relatives, considering he doesn’t have the method to pay for petrol to pressure his motorbike, the 35km domestic, every night.
+“I’m going to live for every other 30 days before I pass again domestic to my circle of relatives so that I can deliver back fish for my circle of relatives,” he says on the ride.
+“This is the lifestyle of a fisherman.”

 The Guano Harvesters